29 November 2016

 Crutchfield Bar also lies near the right bank of the river, a little below the mouth of South Chickamauga Creek.

 Amnicola Landing was opposite Crutchfield Bar on the left bank of the river and served primarily the large farm named Amnicola.
-In the late 1880s, it was renamed Sherman’s Landing.
+In the 1880s, it was renamed Sherman’s Landing.
 It was on the river across from the end of Judd Road, behind the site now known as the Old Mill.

 Beck’s Ferry, established by Joshua Beck, son of David Beck who owned most of what is now Riverview up to and including Dallas Heights, crossed from the point where the Chattanooga Golf and County Club adjoins Heritage Landing (formerly known as Beck Bottoms).
 Besides the usual river crossing, the ferry provided service to Chattanooga Island and Ross’ Landing.
 The stones for the pillars holding up the County (Walnut Street) Bridge came from the Beck's quarry, hauled to the site by this ferry.